-The Pakistani Government takes the safety of foreigners very seriously, to the point of sometimes being smoldering.
+The Pakistani Government takes the security of foreigners very seriously, to the point of sometimes being smoldering.
 During our two months in Pakistan, we did not feel unsafe at all, but we did have to follow through required check-points and mandatory police escorts in some locations (the latter around Chitral and the Kalash Valleys).

 Trekking requires another level of security, and the government is imposing a trekking permit for “expeditions,” treks that go over high passes, glaciers, and that are overall in potentially challenging conditions.
-The permits are for both the trekkers and the tour operators safety alike.
-Part of the license involves securing proper wages and working conditions for the porters and supporting team of any of these long treks.
+The licenses are for both the trekkers and the tour operators safety alike.
+Part of the permit involves securing proper wages and working conditions for the porters and supporting team of any of these long treks.

-Pakistan Travel Tips
+Pakistan Travel Tips: Hushe Valley